As the leading space organization in Japan, JAXA is involved in many activities including:

 JAXA is also planning several future space missions, which range from development of satellites and space launch vehicles to launching deep space exploration missions.

 The space agency’s logo benefits from a bespoke type-face that has been stylised to make one of the “A”s look like a star.
 This works really well as the arcs that make up the star also form the curvature of the Earth and install a feeling of movement.
-Usually depicted in a soft blue color, the logo can easily be switched to white whenever it is needed to be placed on a dark background – making it easy to spot on spacecraft, hardware or digital and print marketing materials.
+Usually depicted in a soft blue color, the logo can easily be switched to white whenever it is needed to be placed on a dark background.
+This simple logo is easy to spot on spacecraft, hardware or digital and print marketing materials.
 In short, a very professional logo.

 The site enjoys a lot of white-space (actually its light grey, which works much better than glaring white behind dark text).
 Most of the links use the blue, as is the background of the large dropdown menus.
 High-quality graphics are used in image links, slideshows and section headers.
 Both a grid-based layouts and a simple vertical column layouts display content in modules that efficiently guide users to the different sections of the site, including items categorised by country, topic and mission.